 (Source: Respective Company Websites)

-Note that your provider may offer a different variety of speed tiers and call them different things.
-However the general theme is that slower speeds are labelled things like ‘Basic’, middle speed tiers ‘Standard’, and the top speed tier labelled ‘Max’ or similar.
+Note that your provider may offer a different variety of speed tiers, and use different terminology to describe each plan.
+However, the general theme is that slower speeds are labelled things like ‘Basic’, middle speed tiers ‘Standard’, and the top speed tier labelled ‘Max’, ‘Supercharged’, or similar.

-Choosing the right speed for your needs can be tricky – you don’t want to overpay for a level of service you don’t need and you don’t want to buy a plan that is slower than what you require.
+Choosing the right speed for your needs can be tricky – you don’t want to overpay for a level of service you don’t need, but you don’t want to buy a plan that is slower than what you require.
 Here is a rough guide to what each speed tier is generally suitable for.

 So, if your needs are not intensive, then it makes little sense to pay extra for tip-top speeds.
-Keep in mind that you likely cannot achieve these maximum speeds in peak time, and the more members of your household you have connected to the internet, the slower your experience will be.
-With that said, your budget can also affect the speeds you receive, so what can you get for your money?
+Keep in mind that you likely cannot achieve these maximum speeds in peak time anyway, and the more members of your household you have connected to the internet, the slower your experience will be.

 How much does the NBN cost?